Finding out what started the house fire

 - Where is the lowest level of fire damage?

-- Was work being performed by an outside contractor or company in the home or in the nearby area?
+- Was work being performed by an outside contractor or company in the home or nearby area?

 - Where is the area of the most severe fire damage?